What the Trump administration has said about disputed foreign elections

 At the same time, however, the Trump administration has refused to criticize some elections, even as other observers dubbed them unfair.
 “We don’t get to dictate how other countries operate,” former White House press secretary Sarah Sanders said after Russian President Vladimir Putin won a disputed 2018 vote.

 This week, the shoe will be on the other foot.
 The U.S. presidential election, which pits President Trump against Democratic challenger Joe Biden, looks set to be as tense as any U.S. vote in living memory.
-The incumbent, Trump, has previously refused to commit to a “peaceful transition of power. ”
+Trump, has previously refused to commit to a “peaceful transition of power.”

 With disputes over mail-in ballots and the electoral college likely to dominate the post-election discussion, U.S. democracy is already being called into question by election observers from groups like the Organization for Security and Cooperation in Europe.